mfractor/mfractor.github.io/docs/linker/linker-introduction.md

-!!! quote "Exclude assemblies, classes or members from the Xamarin linker"
+!!! quote "An introduction to the Xamarin linker\"

 ## Introduction